kurtsson/jekyll-multiple-languages-plugin/README.md

     - /_i18/de/pagename/blockname.md
     - /_i18/fr/pagename/blockname.md

-To add a string to your site use
+To add a string to your site use one of these

 ```liquid
 {% t key ‰}